If you're migrating from OneDrive for Business, follow the instructions for SharePoint unless specified.

 - How much data there is in the source domain and how that data is structured.

 - The best way to migrate the data.

 Step 1: View the summary and reportsView the scan summary

 The scan summary groups the data into categories (for example, users, source types, and errors).
 You can group the scan summary by one or multiple categories.
 Then, click through the log entries to see detailed information.

 You can use the summary to identify the users and source types in the source domain that might cause potential bottlenecks.
 For example, if you group by error code, you might see that there is an unexpectedly high count of an error.
 You can click the error to see the details and a list of affected users.
 From there, you can group by source type to see the source type where the error occurred.

 - In the G Suite Migrate platform, click Scans.
 You might have to click Menu first.

 - (Optional).
-To change the way the data is grouped, click the Down arrow choose an option:
+To change the way the data is grouped, click the Down arrow and choose an option: